Apply

 Tokens first

-Use variables for spacing, typography, colour, shadows, radius, and layout decisions.
+Use variables for spacing, typography, colour, border radius (--br-*), shadows, and layout decisions.
 Random values spread inconsistency fast and turn design into avoidable inconsistency.
+See design tokens for the naming system this site uses (--c-*, --fs,--space, and the rest).

 CSS code example